AlexandertheGreat491/Marketing-Agency/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+    My motivation was to build a site that would allow me to practice using basic and advanced concepts from HTML and CSS, as well as to create a site with code that could be repurposed for similar websites.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+    To learn how to create a site that is practical for users.
 - What problem does it solve?
+    The site makes it easy for users to find information and to sign up to receive with a trainer.
 - What did you learn?

 ## Table of Contents (Optional)